Skip to Content

 1. (a) The examinations conducted by the University shall be held at the places and times specified in the examination timetables authorised by authority of the Council.

 (b) College-administered examinations will be held in accordance with each College's timetable and process.

 2. (a) Students enrolled in an internal offering of a course are not required to give notice in writing of intention to present themselves for examination.

 (b) (i) Students enrolled in a distance (extramural) or block mode offering of a course are required to elect the centre where they propose to sit their examinations (from the published list of centres) when completing the Enrolment Application.

 (ii) When subsequently advising a change of address, students must either confirm or amend the proposed examination centre.

 3. The examinations shall consist of such written, oral and practical examinations as the examiners may determine.

-4. Candidates shall answer questions in the presence of a supervisor, who shall be appointed or approved by or on behalf of the Council, and in accordance with such detailed instructions as may be furnished by the Council.
+4. Candidates shall answer questions in the presence of a supervisor, who shall be appointed or approved by the Director, Student Administration, and in accordance with such detailed instructions as may be furnished by the Council.